web-servers/jws-operator/README.md

 ```bash
 $ oc create -f xpaas-streams/jws53-tomcat9-image-stream.json -n openshift
 ```
 As the image stream isn't namespace-specific, creating this resource in the _openshift_ project makes it convenient to reuse it across multiple namespaces.
 The following resources, more specific, will need to be created for every namespace.
+If you don't use the __-n openshift__ you will have to adjust the   imageStreamNamespace: to $NAMESPACE in the Custom Resource file *deploy/crds/jws_v1alpha1_tomcat_cr.yaml*.

 4. Create the necessary resources
 ```bash
 $ oc create -f deploy/crds/jws_v1alpha1_tomcat_crd.yaml -n $NAMESPACE